saravit-soeng/getting-started-with-openclaw/README.md

 # OpenClaw Tutorial: Daily Briefing Agent with OpenAI + Telegram

-A complete guide to installing OpenClaw, connecting GPT-4o-mini as your AI brain, wiring up a Telegram bot, and scheduling a daily morning briefing — with all known errors and fixes documented.
+A complete guide to installing OpenClaw, connecting GPT-4o-mini as your AI brain, wiring up a Telegram bot, and scheduling a daily morning briefing.

 ---